ngjunsiang/laymansguide-src/season4/issue047/issue047.md

 The most common image formats that use compression are GIF (yes, really) and PNG.
 Some kinds of images, such as screenshots, have patterns that are repeated.
 The algorithm used in GIF and PNG, LZ77, attempts to spot these patterns, and reduce them to 1) the repeating portion, and 2) the number of repetitions.
 This is known as **run-length encoding**.
 The nature of images makes the process easier, as each pixel only has 256 possible values rather than 65536.

 Those patterns are stored in a table, and *references* to them are used instead.
-So instead of saying “Pattern 0101011101110110”, the algorithm will store a list of these patterns, and refer to them as Pattern 0, Pattern 1, Pattern 10, Pattern 11, … (these are 1, 2, 3, and 4 respectively, in binary format [Issue 40](https://buttondown.email/laymansguide/archive/lmg-s4-issue-40-bits-and-bytes/).
+So instead of saying “Pattern 0101011101110110”, the algorithm will store a list of these patterns, and refer to them as Pattern 0, Pattern 1, Pattern 10, Pattern 11, … (these are 1, 2, 3, and 4 respectively, in binary format ()[Issue 40](https://buttondown.email/laymansguide/archive/lmg-s4-issue-40-bits-and-bytes/)).

-This is known as **entropy coding**.[^1] By linking the longest pattern with the smallest reference number (i.e. Pattern 0), the next-longest pattern with the next-smallest reference number (Pattern 1, 10, 11, 100, 101, 110, …) you can reduce quite significantly the number of bits needed to represent the image.
+This is known as **entropy coding**.
+By linking the longest pattern with the smallest reference number (i.e. Pattern 0), the next-longest pattern with the next-smallest reference number (Pattern 1, 10, 11, 100, 101, 110, …) you can reduce quite significantly the number of bits needed to represent the image.

 # Text compression